efeijo/personal-web/exampleSite/content/post/portfolio-definition.md

 ---
-title: Portfolio Definition
+title: job Definition
-description: How to define your portfolio in FrontMatter
+description: How to define your job in FrontMatter
 date: "2019-05-02T19:49:05+02:00"
 publishDate: "2019-05-02T19:49:05+02:00"
 ---

-Here are some details about the portfolio settings.
+Here are some details about the job settings.

-{{< figure src="/post/images/portfolio-example.png" caption="Example of Portfolio page" >}}
+{{< figure src="/post/images/job-example.png" caption="Example of job page" >}}

 <!--more-->